Visual Art 1 Course Syllabus

 I apply all concepts, especially those stressed for the project.

-I make an effort to apply skills especially those stressed for
+I make an effort to apply skills especially those stressed for the project.

 I apply some of the skills expected for the project.